 - Simplified reconciliation, because you can match a full day's payout with a full day's sales.

 - Predictable cash flows, because you know which sales are paid each day.

 Sales Day Payout is the default payout model.
 In Latin America, Africa, and Turkey, Pass-Through Payout is the only available payout model.

 Watch this video to see how to use the sales day payout dashboard:

 How it works

-For example, let's consider a merchant account on Sales Day Payout with a payout delay of 2 days, and a daily payout frequency.
-All the sales processed though that merchant account on Monday, January 1, are paid out 2 days later, on Wednesday, January 3.
+For example, let's consider a merchant account on Sales Day Payout with a payout delay of two days, and a daily payout frequency.
+All the sales processed though that merchant account on Monday, January 1, are paid out two days later, on Wednesday, January 3.